ducquando/learn-swift/README.md

 print(i)       // error: cannot find 'i' in scope
 ```

-You also cannot implicitly change the `iterator` since it is immutable.
+You cannot implicitly change the `iterator` since it is immutable.
 For example:

 ```swift
 // You also cannot do this: